 Jotunis's short stories were often based on dialogue, in which she confronted two different world views.
 Her best-known characters include Hilda Husso, the mother of an illegitimate child, who appeared in Suhteita, and Matami Röhelin, a grotesque nursemaid from Rakkautta.
 The masterful use of dialogue led her soon to drama.
 Vanha koti (1910, Old home) was first performed in Kotka, then in Helsinki at the National Theatre, and in Estonia in 1911.
-It was followed by Kun on tunteet (1913, The feelings one has), Martinin rikos (1914), and Miehen kylkiluu (1914, Man's rib), which stirred doubts and suspicions in advance on account of its morality.
+It was followed by Kun on tunteet (1913), Martinin rikos (1914), and Miehen kylkiluu (1914), which stirred doubts and suspicions in advance on account of its morality.
 However, this erotic carrousel about two woman who want to marry the same man, became highly popular.
-In 1918 Jotuni attacked on wartime speculations and corruption in her satire Kultainen vasikka (The golden calf).
+In 1918 Jotuni attacked on wartime speculations and corruption in her satire Kultainen vasikka (Eng. tr.
+The Golden Calf).
 Ritva Arvelo's film version of the play from 1961 received State film award, but failed commercially.

 HERMAN: Katarina has speculated.

-Tohvelisankarin rouva (1924, The wife of the henpecked man), a comedy of love, power, and greed, provoked a parliamentary debate about the funding for the National Theatre.
+Tohvelisankarin rouva (1924, The wife of the henpecked husband), a comedy of love, power, and greed, provoked a parliamentary debate about the funding for the National Theatre.
 When WSOY returned the manuscript, it was published by Otava.
 At its premiere, a portion of the audience left the theatre.
 As a result of the controversy, Tarkiainen was dismissed from the board of the National Theatre, although he was not present when the play was accepted in the repertoire.
-The award-winning tragedy Klaus, Louhikon herra was based on a folk ballad, "Elinan surma".
+The award-winning tragedy Klaus, Louhikon herra was based on a folk ballad, "Elinan surma" (The murder of Elina).
 It premiered at the National theatre in October 1942.
 The performace, in the middle of the the Continuation War between Finland and the Soviet Union, was interrupted by air-raids.
 A number of the actors served at the front.